Private GP Service

 We’re proud to provide detailed information about the background, skills and experience of each of our doctors, so you can always choose which doctor you would like to see, before you confirm an appointment.

-You’ll always be able to see the same doctor too, giving you continuity of care, which isn’t commonly available using online GP services, for example.
+Just like a family GP surgery, you can always be able to see the same doctor too, which gives you continuity of care.
+Being able to see the same doctor isn’t commonly available using online GP services.

 We are able to provide advice and support about all aspects of health and our team all have ancillary qualifications in specialist areas such as dermatology, gynaecology and family planning.
 With our in-house Physiotherapy service, our clinicians are able to provide responsive, expert care, quickly and easily.